User Guide

 How to find a task : find

-command allows you to find existing tasks in the MustDoList by keywords.
+The find command allows you to find existing tasks in the MustDoList by keywords.

-Find format: find
+Find format: findKEYWORD

 The KEYWORD in the command format refers to parameters that you want to search for.
 Some examples of KEYWORD are task name, location, date, time, event, deadline, floating, completed, overdue and pending tasks.